jina-ai/jina/docs/fundamentals/executor/hub/hub-portal.md

 4. **Dependencies** lists all the required Python dependencies to use this Executor

 On the right side, you will see two possible ways to use this Executor.
-Either via Docker Image or Source Code
+Either via Docker image or source code

 ```{figure} ../../../../.github/hub-website-usage.png
 :align: center